rootscript/awesome-ractive/README.md

 ###### With an online live demo

-- [Ractive-decorators-sortable](http://ractivejs.github.io/Ractive-decorators-sortable/) - a sortable decorator to Ractive, which enables elements that correspond to array members to be re-ordered using the HTML5 drag and drop API.
+- [Ractive-decorators-sortable](http://ractivejs.github.io/Ractive-decorators-sortable/) - a sortable decorator for Ractive, which enables elements that correspond to array members to be re-ordered using the HTML5 drag and drop API.
 Doing so will update the order of the array.
-- [ractive-dropdown](http://alexserver.github.io/ractive-dropdown/demo/) - Github repo link is [here](https://github.com/alexserver/ractive-dropdown) - A Dropdown list component for Ractive.js.
+- [ractive-dropdown](http://alexserver.github.io/ractive-dropdown/demo/) - Github repo link is [here](https://github.com/alexserver/ractive-dropdown) - dropdown list component for Ractive.js.
-- [ractive-tooltip](http://jondum.github.io/ractive-tooltip/demo/) - Github repo link is [here](https://github.com/JonDum/ractive-tooltip) - A tooltip for active
+- [ractive-tooltip](http://jondum.github.io/ractive-tooltip/demo/) - Github repo link is [here](https://github.com/JonDum/ractive-tooltip) - tooltip for Ractive
+- [ractive-gauge](http://konsumer.github.io/ractive-gauge/) - Github repo link is [here](https://github.com/konsumer/ractive-gauge) -  simple UV-type meter for Ractive
 - [Bootstrap plugin for Ractive.js](http://dagnelies.github.io/ractive-bootstrap/) - This Ractive plugin provides helper shortcuts for most bootstrap widgets.
 The goal of this plugin is to help you get started quickly and reduce the overly verbose code that bootstrap tends to produce.
 It does not attempt to cover everything in bootstrap, but rather offer the most common elements as shortcuts.
 Sometimes, when you want something more specific or fancy, you can still use the original bootstrap markup.